MicrosoftDocs/power-automate-docs/articles/minit/process-hub.md

 ---
-title: Explore the home page in the minit desktop application
+title: Explore the home page in minit
-description: Learn how to use the home page so that you can get started using the minit desktop application.
+description: Learn how to use the home page so that you can get started using minit.
 author: maslejka
 contributors:
   - maslejka
   - v-aangie
 ms.subservice: process-advisor
 ms.topic: overview
-ms.date: 11/15/2022
+ms.date: 03/31/2023
 ms.author: mmaslejova
 ms.reviewer: angieandrews
 ms.custom: bap-template